genesiscommunitysuccess/docs/docs/05_operations/11_release-notes/01_Version-2022.4.md

 }
 ```

-This must be applied to the `build.grandle.kts`.
+This must be applied to the `build.gradle.kts`.
 It has been applied to the blank-app-seed project.
 Later versions of the blank-app-seed might remove this setting.